-A. Group company structures An anti-avoidance measure that adjusts the value of the consideration received for the issue of the shares by H-Co, to the extent that either - a. that consideration consists of; or - b. that consideration is use to directly or indirectly acquire; shares in another company that also forms part of the same group of companies as H-Co, to be equal to the value of the CTC in Local S-Co as at the date when Local S-Co formed part of the same group of companies irrespective of whether that subscribing company formed part of that group on that date.
+A. Anti-avoidance measure An anti-avoidance measure that adjusts the value of the consideration received for the issue of the shares by H-Co, to the extent that either - a. that consideration consists of; or - b. that consideration is used to directly or indirectly acquire; shares in another company that also forms part of the same group of companies as H-Co, to be equal to the value of the CTC in Local S-Co as at the earliest date when Local S-Co formed part of the same group of companies in relation to F-Co.
 Diagram 2: